cocreatic/b/README.md

 # B... oA

-This project list available search APIs.
+This project list available search APIs for the CocreaTIC project.
 The APIs implement BoA search specification.
 Also, it contain the default schema to define an APIs list.

 *Note:* The _.htaccess_ need be enabled to the directory in order to enable cross origin.
 View: